krustowski/littr/README.md

 + implement searching for flow using hashtags

 ### roadmap to v1.0.0
-+ write unit and e2e tests
++ write integration and e2e tests
 + resolve tikets in github and redmine (priv)
++ fix the code smells as scanned by `sonar-scanner`
 + [...]

 ### roadmap to v0.31